 Internships and Field Experience: Academic programs at Sage offer students a broad range of opportunities for off-campus internships and field experiences that connect classroom learning with practical experience.
 These resources enable students to explore and clarify academic and career goals, develop new skills, and prepare for the changing organization of work.
 Internships, cooperative education work experiences, community service, “shadowing,” and informational interviewing placements are available in businesses, community agencies, schools, legislative and governmental offices, and a wide variety of student interest areas.

-The Office of Career Planning has listings of these sites in its onlline employment database, SAGElink.
+The Office of Career Planning has listings of these sites in its online employment database, Handshake.
 Career professionals are also available to help with career assessment and guidance.
-Internships carrying academic credit must be planned with and approved by a faculty advisor, and an internship contract must be completed and filed in the Office of Student Services.
-(See “Independent Work,” above, for more information.)
+Internships carrying academic credit must be planned with and approved by a faculty advisor and an internship contract and internship registration form must be completed

 Credit Ceilings for Independent Work